syzygypl/syzygypl.github.io/_posts/2018-10-01-project-roles.md

 ## Project roles

-What we did instead is a general list of roles, and for now it goes as follows (in random order):
+What we did instead is a general list of roles.
+The obvious one is project ownership — an umbrella role for all of the other ones.
+It just means being responsible (by proxy) for the whole project.
+As such it’s uninteresting for us, so I’ll focus on the rest (in random order):

 ### Helicopter view